qunitjs/qtap/ARCHITECTURE.md

 * When creating a temporary directory for the Firefox browser profile, we call our `LocalBrowser.mkTempDir` utility which uses [Node.js `fs.mkdtemp`](https://nodejs.org/docs/latest-v22.x/api/fs.html#fsmkdtempprefix-options-callback), which creates a new directory with a random name that didn't already exist.
 This is favoured over `os.tmpdir()` with a prefix like `"qtap" + clientId`, as that would conflict with with concurrent invocations, and any remnants of past invokations.

+## QTap API: Config file

+Inspired by ESLint FlatConfig.

+User controls how and what modules to import there.
+Avoid hard-to-debug YAML or JSON.

 ## QTap Internal: Client send

 _See also: `function qtapClientHead` in [/src/server.js](./src/server.js)_.